 - Improve writing and oral communication to produce professional messages to be shared in a European and multicultural environment;

-- Improve the participants soft skills in time management, public speaking and group work.
+- Improve skills in time management, public speaking and group work.

-The Master prepares students to professional positions in the areas of EU legal affairs and public policy.
-This includes, inter alia, career opportunities in:
+The internationalised and comparative approach and combination of disciplines prepares students for professional positions in the areas of EU legal affairs and public policy that require both understanding of both legal and policy processes.
+These include, inter alia, career opportunities in:

 - European institutions;